360macky/platkey/README.md

 `popup.html` file is the extension window.
 The `popup.js` file is the JavaScript code whose scope is in this window.
 It executed when the popup es opened.

-`background.js` file only contains the default storage information about the features of PlatKey.
+`background.ts` file only contains the default storage information about the features of PlatKey.
 It's the service worker of the extension.

-`content.js` file is executed in background everytime the page is loaded for the `"https://platzi.com/*"`
+`content.ts` file is executed in background everytime the page is loaded for the `"https://platzi.com/*"`

 ### 🔓 Browser permissions